 This tofu stir fry noodles recipe is a delicious vegan and gluten free takeout style dinner.
-Bring the magic of your favorite Chinese takeout to your own kitchen with this amazing stir fry noodles recipe which even includes a homemade stir fry sauce!
+Make Chinese inspired takeout to your own kitchen with this amazing stir fry noodles recipe which even includes a homemade stir fry sauce!

 Today I’m bringing you the magic that is tofu stir fry noodles.

 Big juicy chunks of tofu, fresh garlic and ginger, crunchy sugar snap peas and baby carrots, hearty brown rice noodles, and of course, the perfect 3 ingredients stir fry sauce to tie it all together.

 Deliciousness in every bite!